nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 only friends who are available during a specified time for a specified game and ordered by the highest skill value at the specified game.

-This command allows the user to easily find preferred friends to coordinate gaming sessions with by displaying a recommendations friends list.
+This command allows the user to easily find the highest-skilled available friends who play the specified game to coordinate gaming sessions with from the recommendations friends list displayed after the command is executed.

 #### Implementation: